grow/grow/content/docs/preprocessors.md

 ## Sass

 Use the [Sass CSS extension language](http://sass-lang.com/) to create, minify, and maintain your site's CSS files.
+Sass files in `sass_dir` must have either a `.scss` or `.sass` extension and are automatically generated to files ending in `.min.css`.

 [sourcecode:yaml]
 kind: sass